ut-parla/Parla.py/README.md

 sudo apt-get install libunwind-dev # Installs libunwind on your system
 ```

 If you do not have sudo privileges and libunwind-dev is not already installed, you will have to build it yourself.
 The repository and build instructions are located [here](https://github.com/libunwind/libunwind).

 To activate your Conda environment and install the other required dependencies, run

 ```
-conda activate environment_name # Opens your Conda environment conda install numpy cython psutil scipy numba cupy # Installs Python packages into your environment
+conda activate environment_name # Opens your Conda environment conda install numpy cython psutil scipy numba cupy pexpect # Installs Python packages into your environment
 ```

 To install Parla itself, navigate to the top-level directory of this repository, and from it, run ONE of the following two commands: